THE PUPIL PREMIUM AND RECOVERY PREMIUM AT CURBAR PRIMARY SCHOOL

 Some of our pupils for whom the Pupil Premium provides support are working below the level of their peers and the school needs to continuously identify and refine the most appropriate support within our Pupil Premium strategy.
 There are also some pupils who are attaining at the same level or above that of their peers.
 We recognise the need to provide additional support or fund opportunities for all such pupils to improve and enhance their life and educational experiences during their time at Curbar.
 Our Pupil Premium strategy aims to achieve this.

 How will the school measure the impact of Pupil Premium?

-Pupil Progress Meetings at the end of each half term between teachers, the SENCo and Head Teacher monitor achievement, impact of strategies to support learning and well being and allow any concerns to be adressed.
+Teachers, the SENCo and Head Teacher are responsible for tracking the progress and attainment of all pupils including pupils eligible for the Pupil Premium funding.
+Pupil Progress Meetings at the end of each half term between teachers, the SENCo and Head Teacher monitor achievement, impact of strategies to support learning and well-being and allow any concerns to be addressed.

 Attendance data is collected and monitored by the school on a termly basis.

 Pupil Premium funding and the impact of the strategy is a regular item on the school governor meeting agendas.

 The school also keeps up with educational research that supports creative approaches to supporting our ‘disadvantaged’ pupils such as the Education Endowment Fund (EEF).

 The government announced £1 billion of funding to support children and young people to catch up lost time after school closure.
 This is especially important for the most vulnerable and disadvantaged backgrounds.
 This funding includes: